byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 Using `@of` requires that one can only provide tags using `@as`.
 Just as `@of` allows setting a type specifier independent from tagging, `@as` allows setting tags independent of a type specifier.

+`@of` along with its formatted argument is meant to be specified before `@as`.

 <br>

 <div id="syntax-as"/>

 ### **Definition: `@as`**

-The right-hand side of `@as` is used to provide tags used in defining a new module with `@new`, or re-defining an existing module with `@set`. `@as` is meant to come after the operation, but before `@is` or `@has`.
-Normally, tags are be given to the right-hand side of the operation even without the use of `@as`, hence why it is usually unnecessary.
+The right-hand side of `@as` is used to provide tags used in defining a new module with `@new`, or re-defining an existing module with `@set`, whereby multiple tags are provided in a whitespace-delimited fashion.
+Any tags defined using `@as` do not affect the module's type specifier, in which `@of` would need to be paired with it.

-WIP
+Tags are one of the important features of Tridy used to identify how TridyDB can address the module.
+In contrast, the type specifier is meant to provide addressing at the application-level.

+`@as` is meant to come after the operation, after `@of`, but before `@is` or `@has`.

 ```
 @new @as a b c;